nisarg9/Email-Filtering-System-in-C-/README.md

 # Email-Filtering-System-in-C++-
-Created email filtering system in C++, Data Structure class hw1
+Created email filtering system in C++
+Where spam list was given.
+Not a Machine Learning project